1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Frequently Asked Questions

-What's the difference between primary sclerosing cholangitis (PSC) and primary biliary cholangitis (PBC)?
+What are the differences between primary sclerosing cholangitis (PSC) and primary biliary cholangitis (PBC)?

-PSC and PBC are both chronic liver diseases of the bile ducts.
-PSC causes inflammation and scarring of both large and small ducts and is more common in men, whereas PBC primarily affects small intrahepatic ducts and occurs more often in women.
+Both PSC and PBC are chronic bile duct liver diseases.
+PSC leads to inflammation and scarring of large and small ducts and occurs more frequently in men, whereas PBC mainly attacks small intrahepatic ducts.

 Is PSC inherited?